AndreyAkinshin/aakinshin.net/hugo/content/en/papers/navruz2020.md

 ---
-title: "A new quantile estimator with weights based on a subsampling approach"
+title: A New Quantile Estimator with Weights Based on a Subsampling Approach
-authors:
-- G"ozde Navruz
-- A Firat "Ozdemir
 year: 2020
 doi: 10.1111/bmsp.12198
+authors:
+- "G\"ozde Navruz"
+- "A Firat \"Ozdemir"
 tags:
 - Mathematics
 - Statistics
+hasNotes: false
 ---

+## Reference

-<i>G\"ozde Navruz, A F\irat \"Ozdemir</i> <span title="">“A new quantile estimator with weights based on a subsampling approach”</span> (2020) // British Journal of Mathematical and Statistical Psychology.
+> <i>G\"ozde Navruz, A F\irat \"Ozdemir</i> “A new quantile estimator with weights based on a subsampling approach” (2020) // British Journal of Mathematical and Statistical Psychology.
 Publisher: Wiley Online Library.
 Vol.&nbsp;73.
 No&nbsp;3.
 Pp.&nbsp;506–521.
 DOI:&nbsp;<a href='https://doi.org/10.1111/bmsp.12198'>10.1111/bmsp.12198</a>

 ## Bib